 It is a problem drawn into sharp focus by the recent health care reform law.
 Each day, hospitals face the aftermath of a chronic condition, treating acute health crises that stem from poorly-managed long-term problems.
 Hospitals provide acute care for incidents like a heart attack instead of chronic care for a condition like heart disease.
 But patients often need care that lasts much longer than a hospital stay since it is likely the issues related to the hospital stay will continue for years.

 Up until now, payments for hospital stays were not tied to outcomes and avoidance of emergency visits and readmissions.
 A new payment paradigm rewards successful care transitions from the acute care setting to the long-term permanent residence, helping to break the cycle of discharges and readmissions.
-Homewatch CareGivers is promoting a concept called Navigating Care.
-Navigating Care helps families and the people receiving care navigate through the maze of decisions that follow a hospital stay or the onset of a chronic illness.
 The ultimate goal is not to just keep people from return trips to the hospital, but to keep them out of the hospital in the first place.

-“This is the only way to break the cycle,” said Jette R. Hogenmiller, PhD, MN, APRN, Executive Director of Quality & Outcomes for Homewatch CareGivers International.
+“This is the only way to break the cycle,” said Jette R. Hogenmiller, PhD, MN, APRN.
 “We have to start implementing solutions early before we get stuck always responding to a problem.
 If we are proactive, we can help people avoid pitfalls which may prevent the need for hospitalizations.”

-To make this happen, Navigating Care raises care coordination between acute care and post-acute care providers to an entirely new level.
+To make this happen, care coordination between acute care and post-acute care providers is the key.
 When a person leaves the hospital following a heart attack, a home care agency’s guidance can limit factors that could contribute to another episode.
 In this way – targeting typical problems with practical solutions, it maximizes each person’s health and enjoyment of their life as they learn to manage a chronic condition.
-By empowering and supporting clients and their families, Homewatch CareGivers can teach them how to navigate their own care.
+By empowering and supporting clients and their families, we can teach them how to navigate their own care.

 “Each problem has a solution.
 If a person is at-risk because they are overweight, senior home care services can help them eat healthier; if a person or their family struggles with health care terminology, home care service providers can help them understand confusing terms; if a person needs longer-term care than a hospital can provide, home care can assist them at home.
 In this way, astute elderly home care providers actually help navigate individuals away from hospitalizations,” Hogenmiller said.